globus/automation-examples/README.md

 Note: `cleanup_cache.py` will find the most specific common directory for all files copied in a transfer.
 Thus, if all the files transferred were in `/maindir/subdir`, it will attempt to recursively delete `/maindir/subdir`, not `/maindir`.

 Another Note: This script is greedy in how it deletes folders.
 If someone cherry-picks files, it will still delete the whole directory!

+### Login

+Some of the scripts require you to login to Globus to ensure that you are an authorized user.
+The scripts use refresh tokens to save you the trouble of needing to login every time a script is run.
+For example, if you login when running a script and then run either the same script or a different one, you will not need to login a second time.